codership/documentation/galeracluster/source/jails.rst

    # SST
    wsrep_sst_method=rsync

-Place the configuration in the jail file system at ``/etc/my.cnf``.
+If you are logged into the jail console, place the configuration file at ``/etc/my.cnf``.
+If you are on the host system console, place it at ``/usr/jails/galera-node/etc/my.cnf``.
+Replace ``galera-node`` in the latter with the name of the node jail.

 ---------------------------